KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 the plane of **friction**, **synthesis**, and **choice**.

 Here, the echoes of both Trees meet,
-and the soul may begin to synthesize, stagnate, or disperse,
+and the soul may begin to integrate, stagnate, or disperse,
 depending on its **resonance**.

 ⚫♾⌬